lelylan/lelylan-ng/README.md

 ## Realtime services

-When using the [subscription](http://dev.lelylan.com/api/realtime#language=angular) service you need to set the client credentials (no access token required).
+When using the [subscription](http://dev.lelylan.com/api/realtime#language=angular) service you need to set the client credentials first (no access token required).

 ```js
 Subscription.auth({ clientId: '<client-id>', clientSecret: '<client-secret>' });